 First of all use USFDA approved medical treatment for hair loss – Minoxidil 2% or 5% and LLLT

-This treatment controls hair fall and increase thickness of hairs.
-Also it helps growth of villous hairs.
+This treatment controls hair fall and increases the thickness of hairs.
+Also, it helps the growth of villous hairs.

 - Treating Androgenetic Alopecia with Laser Therapy